christoofar/canaria/Ortho_README.md

 C R S T G   M N E I A
 Q Z V D K   X H / , .
 ```
-## Why is the ortho version so different fron standard Canaria?
+## Why is the ortho version so different from standard Canaria?

 Canaria (and Canary) are "Angle Mod" keyboard layouts.
 They take advantage of a feature in staggered-row
 keyboards where the index consonants have very easy reach to two other consonants just beneath them on the